yacineb/lerna-example/README.md

 > It's preferrable to run commands from project root (where lerna.json resides)

 - `npx lerna bootstrap` : The first command to launch.
-Must be ran when a subrepo is added/removed or after a fresh git clone. it links subrepos and does some magic..
+Must be ran when a subrepo is added/removed or after a fresh git clone. it links subrepos, installs npm deps and does some magic..

 - `npx lerna publish` : publish to npm.
 Each time you publish, you will get a prompt for each package that has changed to specify if it's a patch, minor, major or custom change.